dario-piotrowicz/open-next-15-middleware-experimental-repro/README.md

 # open-next-15-middleware-experimental-repro

-This is a simple reproduction that shows that the current `@opennextjs/cloudflare` doesn't support Next.js 15 with a middleware.
+This is a simple reproduction that shows that the current `@opennextjs/cloudflare` (experimental) doesn't support Next.js 15 with a middleware.

 The build succeeds but at runtime an `__import_unsupported` error is thrown:
 ![screenshot of error](./error.png)